leangjia/blender_docs/trunk/blender_docs/manual/render/cameras.rst

       Note that this is effectively the only setting which applies to orthographic perspective.
-      Since parallel lines do not converge in orthographic mode (no vanishing points), the lens shift settings are equivalent to translating the camera in the 3D View.
+      Since parallel lines do not converge in orthographic mode (no vanishing points), the lens shift settings are equivalent to translating the camera in the 3D Viewport.

       .. figure:: /images/render_cameras_orthographic.svg
          :align: center